tiger30/Android-PushNotifications-Introduction/README.md

-### Tuts+ Tutorial: Getting Started With Push Notifications on Android
+### Envato Tuts+ Tutorial: How to Get Started With Push Notifications On Android

 #### Instructor: Hathibelagal Ashraff

-Using push notifications is a great way to re-engage your users.
-In this tutorial, you will learn how to use the Google Cloud Messaging service to create a server-side Python script which can generate and send such notifications, and an Android app which can receive them.
+Using push notifications is a great way to re-engage your application's users.
+In this tutorial, you learn how to use the Google Cloud Messaging service to create a server-side Python script that can generate and send push notifications, and an Android app that can receive them.

-Source files for the Tuts+ Tutorial: [Getting Started With Push Notifications on Android](http://code.tutsplus.com/tutorials/getting-started-with-push-notifications-for-android--cms-25870)
+Source files for the Envato Tuts+ tutorial: [How to Get Started With Push Notifications On Android](http://code.tutsplus.com/tutorials/how-to-get-started-with-push-notifications-on-android--cms-25870)